 The Rectory was also the birthplace of the missionary Captain Allen Gardiner, whose mother, Mary Boddam came from another well-known Mumbai Nabob family.
 Also buried at St Bartholomew’s are Jethro Tull, the father of the English agrarian revolution and James Morrison,who started life with nothing but died in 1857, reputedly the richest commoner in the UK.

 We start the day today with a visit to Jacobean style Aldermaston Court, a country house private park of 2700 acre. before we go onto Purley Hall, Pangbourne a house rented by Warren Hastings, during his long, 7-year impeachment trial.
-After lunch we head for Englefield House, where we have been afforded special access to the house courtesy of Lord & Lady Benyon for a private tour by a member of the family, followed by tea in the Long Gallery.
+After lunch at the beautiful Swan Pub, we head for Englefield House, where we have been afforded special access to the house courtesy of Lord & Lady Benyon for a private tour by a member of the family, followed by tea in the Long Gallery.

 The Englefield Estate.